ivx/serverless-workshop/README.md

 provider:
 ```
 * Configure plugin - See directory part-4 serverless.yml
-* Change bucket name in serverless.yml, otherwise you will get an error during deployment.
+* Change bucket name in serverless.yml, otherwise you will get an error during deployment
-S3 Bucket names must be unique over all regions and accounts.
+S3 Bucket names must be unique over all regions and accounts
 ```
   siteName: serverless-workshop-trivago-ADD_SOME_IDENTIFIER
 ```

-* Create a `static` directory and add a index.html in the directory.
-This will be our website.
+* Create a `static` directory and add a index.html in the directory
 ```
 <html>
   <head>